 If you are having trouble registering for a workshop, please contact the U-Spatial Help Desk.

-Story Maps 101: Visual Storytelling with Maps
+ArcGIS Story Maps: Visual Storytelling with Maps

 This two-hour workshop guides participants through the process of telling stories with maps using the Esri Story Map platform.
 A discussion about best practices in visual storytelling will precede a step-by-step tutorial on creating your own Esri Story Map.